anaconda/anaconda-ident/README.md

 A standard configuration string is simply a combination of one or more of the characters `c`, `s`, `e`, `u`, `h`, and `n`.
-To include an organization string, append it to this configuraton with a leading colon `:`.
+To include an organization string, append it to this configuration with a leading colon `:`.

 Here are some examples:

 - `cse`: the default combination of client, session and environment.
-- `uh:finance`: username, hostname, and a `finance` organziation.
+- `uh:finance`: username, hostname, and a `finance` organization.
 - `cseuhn:eng`: all the tokens, including an `eng` organization.

 For convenience, a number of special keywords are also available,